Azure-Samples/onnxruntime-iot-edge/README-ONNXRUNTIME-arm64.md

 ## Module Deployment
 * On your computer (not the Jetson), open the folder for this repo in VS Code.
-    * *Note: If you downloaded as a zip file, there may be two ARM64_EdgeSolution folders when you unzip, one nested in the other.
-Open the **INNER** one*
+    * Note: If you downloaded as a zip file, there may be two *onnxruntime-iot-edge-master* folders when you unzip, one nested in the other.
+Open the **INNER** one

 * Select **View > Command Palette** to open the VS Code command palette.